Chapter 3.12

 (b) The awarding of public improvement contracts under the exemption is reasonably expected to result in substantial cost savings to the county.

-(2) When granting exemptions under this section, the county court shall:
+(3) When granting exemptions under this section, the county board of commissioners shall:

-(a) When appropriate, direct the use of alternative contracting methods that take account of market realities and modem practices and are consistent with the public policy of encouraging competition;
+(a) When appropriate, direct the use of alternative contracting methods that take account of market realities and modern practices and are consistent with the public policy of encouraging competition;

 (b) Require and approve or disapprove written findings by the county that support the awarding of a particular public improvement contract or class of public improvement contracts without competitive bidding.

-(3) The county court shall hold a hearing regarding the exemption of a public improvement or class of public improvements prior to adopting the findings required by subsection (1) of this section.
+(4) The county board of commissioners shall hold a hearing regarding the exemption of a public improvement or class of public improvements prior to adopting the findings required by subsection (2) of this section.
 Notification of the public hearing shall be published in at least one trade newspaper of general statewide circulation a minimum of 14 days before the hearing.
 The notice shall state that the public hearing is for the purpose of taking comments on the county’s draft findings for an exemption from the competitive bidding requirement.
-At the hearing, the county court shall offer an opportunity for any interested party to appear and present comment.
-Following the hearing, the county court shall either approve the exemption and adopt the draft findings or disapprove the exemption.
+At the hearing, the county board of commissioners shall offer an opportunity for any interested party to appear and present comment.
+Following the hearing, the county board of commissioners shall either approve the exemption and adopt the draft findings or disapprove the exemption.
 (Ord.
+343 § 1 (Exh.
+A), 2024; Ord.
 198 § 13, 2008; Ord.
 160 § 1, 2005)

 3.12.360 Public improvement procurements.